 Concerns and questions regarding the benefits of the 1-day rapid detox centers are always surfacing.
 Some claim they expose patients to potentially life-threatening risks.

 Furthermore, the lack of proper clearance and inpatient care with these overnight clinics can also become issues.

-Most studies done on rapid opiate detoxification had a minimal follow-up.
+Most studies done on rapid opiate detox had a minimal follow-up.
 Some only reviewed the actual detoxification period.
 Furthermore, many studies lacked a well-screened group of patients or experienced physicians.

-There are multiple variables which can affect the safety and efficacy of a rapid opiate detoxification.
-As with other procedures under anesthesia, careful preoperative clearance, facility resources and medical experience is a must.
-Furthermore, additional opioid treatment options based on patients’ unique dependence history, medical conditions and emotional needs should be available.
+There are multiple variables which can affect the safety and efficacy of a rapid opiate detox.
+As with other procedures under anesthesia, careful preoperative clearance, facility resources, and medical experience is a must.
+Furthermore, additional opioid treatment options based on patients’ unique dependence history, medical conditions, and emotional needs should be available.

-Human beings are complex.
-This complexity exists because we are so different from each other.
+Human beings are complex, and this complexity exists because we are so different from each other.
 Different developmental histories cause various internal conflicts and abilities.
 Through time, we acquire different inner strengths and vulnerabilities-different desires and problems.
 Furthermore, our external environments also differ.

 Our common ground is that we all want to feel good physically and emotionally.
 For that, we need to find our unique path to emotional and physical health.

 People turn to substances abuse to relieve stress or to cope with painful health and emotional conditions.
 We believe in treating opioid users with compassion, advanced medical science, and most of all, a clear understanding of where they are and where they wish to be.
 Contact us today to speak to a detox expert.